Cardigan Bay Holiday Park lies in the tiny hamlet of Poppit in the Ceredigion region of West Wales.

 There are ample refuse facilities; we liked the excellent recycling options.

-Each static caravan has its own outdoor space and outdoor seating area creating a good amount of space between caravans.
+Each static caravan on this site has its own outdoor space and outdoor seating area creating a good amount of space between caravans.
 So, unlike other parks we have stayed at, we could not hear noise from other caravans from inside our van.

 Each caravan has an allocated parking bay alongside the central entrance ‘road’ – no parking is allowed next to your caravan.
 But as caravans are only placed 2-3 rows deep your car is just metres from your caravan.
 We liked no parking next to your pitch as it helped to maintain the aesthetics and quality of the green site as well as keeping the noise of banging car doors to a minimum.